WATCH: One more mild day before the return of Winter

 WEDNESDAY:

-The rest of CNY should be mainly quiet late tonight into Wednesday.
+CNY should be mainly quiet Wednesday.
 There are signs that dry air may build in later in the afternoon Wednesday allowing for some sunshine.
 The most likely area for this to occur is the Finger Lakes.

 Although we are a bit cooler compared to Tuesday, temperatures Wednesday afternoon in the low to mid 40s are still well above normal for this time of year.